RuthuparanPrasad/RuthuparanPrasad/README.md

 I'm passionate about using data to make smarter decisions and build scalable, AI-powered solutions.
 I am experienced in data analysis, statistical analysis, building machine learning and forecasting models.

-Here are some projects I worked on during my Master's programme: <a href="https://github.com/RuthuparanPrasad/MSBA-Projects" target="_blank">MSBA Projects</a> 🔗

 An inexhaustive list of some certifications and courses I have completed: <a href="https://www.linkedin.com/in/ruthuparan-prasad/details/certifications/" target="_blank">Certification and Courses</a> 🔗

 <a href="https://www.linkedin.com/in/ruthuparan-prasad" target = "_blank" rel="nofollow noreferrer">